 If the IAB TNL ADDRESS REQUEST message contains the IAB IPv6 Request Type IE, the gNB-DU shall allocate the individual IPv6 address(es) or IPv6 address prefix(es) accordingly and include these IPv6 address(es) or IPv6 address prefix(es) in the IAB TNL ADDRESS RESPONSE message.

 If the IAB TNL ADDRESS REQUEST message contains the IAB TNL Addresses to Remove List IE, the gNB-DU shall consider that the TNL address(es) and/or TNL address prefix(es) therein are no longer used by the IAB-node(s).
+In addition, if the IAB TNL ADDRESS REQUEST message only contains the IAB TNL Addresses to Remove List IE, the gNB-CU shall ignore the IAB Allocated TNL Address List IE in the IAB TNL ADDRESS RESPONSE message.

 If the IAB TNL ADDRESS RESPONSE message contains the IAB TNL Address Usage IE in the IAB Allocated TNL Address List Item IE, the gNB-CU shall consider the indicated TNL address usage when allocating a TNL addressto an IAB-node.
 Otherwise, the gNB-CU shall consider that the TNL address can be used for all traffic when allocating the TNL address to an IAB-node.